About the Journal

 After the quality control check, the Editor of the journal reviews the article, and decides if the article is accepted for review or rejected.
 In some cases, where an article is submitted in English, by an author not fluent in English, the article may be sent back with the recommendations to have the article edited for English, and resubmitted.

 Once an article has been accepted, it will be sent to a selected editorial board member, based on experience and expertise.
-The Editorial Board member will then either act as one of two peer reviewers, or will select two peer reviewers to review the article.
+The Editorial Board member will then either act as a peer reviewer, or will select 1-2 peer reviewers to review the article, based on experience and expertise.
 Reviews are double blind.

 Questions, comments, and suggestions from peer reviewers will be submitted to the Editor for consideration, after which the article and peer review remarks will be sent to the author.